 The truth is sometimes going organic is worth the hefty price tag and sometimes it’s not.
 One of the big reasons people purchase organic produce is to limit their exposure to pesticides, which are used to protect the plant and kill the pests that eat it.
 Unfortunately, many pesticides also pose health risks to humans and have been linked to a variety of issues,such as hormone disruption, skin, eye, and lung irritations,and cancer.
 So obviously, lowering the risk of your pesticide exposure is ideal.

 There are two questions that you should ask yourself to determine if you should buy organic.
 First: “Does this fruit or veggie contain a lot of pesticides?”
-You’ll find your answer in the Environmental Working Group’s 2014 Shopper’s Guide to Pesticides in Produce, which ranks the most highly and least highly contaminated produce.
+You’ll find your answer in the Environmental Working Group’s 2018 Shopper’s Guide to Pesticides in Produce, which ranks the most highly and least highly contaminated produce.
 Keep in mind that the produce was washed before being tested for pesticide residues, so even if you scrub these items as hard as you can, it’s not going to change this list.
 If you can afford to buy the entire Dirty Dozen in the organic variety, go ahead.
 Otherwise, ask yourself the second question: “How often am I eating this produce?”
 If you’re eating it only occasionally, save yourself money and buy conventional.
-For example, if you just have celery (#4 on the Dirty Dozen List) as a sidekick to your monthly splurge on buffalo wings, there’s no need to worry about pesticides.
-On the other hand, if you chow down on red peppers (#7 on the Dirty list) like we do, you should invest in the organic variety.
-Or if you’re apple obsessed like many of our clients who eat apples with every meal, it’s a good time to go for the organic variety, since this fruit is the highest in chemical residues.
+For example, if you just have celery (#10 on the Dirty Dozen List) as a sidekick to your monthly splurge on buffalo wings, there’s no need to go crazy worrying about pesticides.
+On the other hand, if you chow down on red peppers (#12 on the Dirty list) like we do (Tammy eats several a day, and never misses a day!), you should invest in the organic variety.
+Or if you’re apple obsessed like many of our clients who eat apples with every meal, it’s a good time to go for the organic variety, since this fruit is the #4 in chemical residues.